digistackops-python-org/Python-3-tier-UMS-Local/README.md

-## Please Install the Required Tools for these Project refer "setup.md"
+## prerequisite => Install the Required Tools for these Project refer "setup.md"

 # DB-Tier Setup
 Login to DB